 5. Define Your PURPOSE

 Is your purpose to educate others, inspire the viewer, arouse introspection, bring a sense of healing or feelings of unity?
 Or perhaps you wish to bring precious gifts to your viewer in the form of humor, joy, or tranquility.
-Maybe, your purpose through art is to raise awareness about something you strongly believe in.
+Maybe, your purpose through art is to raise awareness about something you strongly believe in such as using recycled materials that are destined for landfills.

 Whatever your purpose is, declare it with certainty and clarity.
 Let it shine and reverberate when writing your artist’s statement.